xxKeefer/xxKeefer/README.md

 🐲 Looking forward to DnD this weekend.

-↪️ Current Goal: Learn Rust 🦀.
+↪️ Current Goal: Learn Gleam 🌟.

 🚀 I love Star Trek, DnD and Philosophy.
 Talk for hours about this stuff.